Sherab Sangpo: Biography

-Practicing in this manner, Khenpo Sherab Sangpo received the entire “hearing lineage” of the Dzogchen teachings from one of the greatest masters in Tibet.
+Following his time in Larung Gar, he returned to his home monastery.
+Shortly thereafter, Rinpoche gave him a letter of introduction and sent him alone to receive teachings from meditation hermit Adzom Druktrul Rinpoche.
+Sangpo received the entire “hearing lineage” of the Dzogchen teachings from one of the greatest masters in Tibet.
 At the end of this period, Adzom Drukpa Rinpoche recognized that his student had truly mastered the teachings.
-He then commanded Khenpo to uphold all the Buddha’s teachings, formally empowering him to teach all aspects of sutra and tantra, give empowerments, and work for the benefit of others using whatever methods are appropriate.
+He then commanded Sangpo to uphold all the Buddha’s teachings, formally empowering him to teach all aspects of sutra and tantra, give empowerments, and work for the benefit of others using whatever methods are appropriate.
 This great honor is a testament to the fact that the Khenpo has mastered not only the theory of Buddhist philosophy and practice, but has also had direct experiential realization of the teachings as well.

-In the late 1990s, Chokyi Nyima Rinpoche requested Petsé Rinpoche to send his most learned and accomplished khenpo to teach at his monastery in Kathmandu.
-Petsé Rinpoche responded by sending Khenpo Sherab Sangpo, who then spent four years teaching both Western students and Tibetan monks at Ka-Nying Shedrub Ling Monastery, which is one of the largest monasteries outside Tibet.
-Though the khenpo is renowned for his ability to teach virtually any topic, he is especially known for his knowledge of the tantras and his mastery of the writings of the great 19th century Rimé master Ju Mipham.
+In the late 1990s, Chokyi Nyima Rinpoche requested Rinpoche to send his most learned and accomplished khenpo to teach at his monastery in Kathmandu.
+Rinpoche responded by sending Sangpo, who then spent four years teaching both Western students and Tibetan monks at Ka-Nying Shedrub Ling Monastery, one of the largest monasteries outside Tibet.
 During this time, he gave numerous teachings at the Center for Buddhist Studies and Ka-Nying Shedrub Ling Monastery, including Mipham’s commentaries on Nagarjuna’s Fundamental Knowledge of the Middle Way, Chandrakirti’s Entrance to the Middle Way, Shantarakshita’s Ornament of the Middle Way, and Longchenpa’s Dispelling the Darkness of the Ten Directions, a Commentary on the Guhyagarbha Tantra.

-In short, Khen Rinpoche Sherab Sangpo has received a wealth of teachings from some of the greatest Buddhist masters of the century.
-His innate abilities and intensive training allowed him to master these teachings, both in terms of theoretical knowledge and experiential realization.
-For this reason, his knowledge and realization have been recognized time and again by some of the most respected masters in the Tibetan tradition.